 Phase 1 is expected to be serviced by an internal gravity storm sewer system that is to generally follow the local road network and proposed servicing easements.
-The drainage will be conveyed within the underground piped sewer system to an OGS unit.
+The drainage will be conveyed within the underground piped sewer system to an OGS unit prior to discharge.